SpectrumDT/spectrum-d2rmod/README.md

 ### Skills
 * Sorceress's Thunderstorm skill removed and replaced with **Summon Scimitar**, which summons a Flying Scimitar minion.
 Its stats are based on the Druid's Dire Wolf.
 * Necromancer's Teeth skill costs zero mana to cast, does physical damage based on your equipped weapon and steals life.
+* Necromancer now has Spirit of Barbs instead of Iron Maiden, and the Druid vice versa.
+This way these skills no longer clash with other skills and become more useful for both classes.
 * Barbarian's Grim Ward now slows enemies like Holy Freeze instead of making them flee.
 Idea taken from Carbot in this video: https://www.youtube.com/watch?v=BAMNEl6cGwk

 ### Mercenaries